Idle0x/Drosera-Unique-Trap/README.md

 IF USER BRINGS THEIR OWN MAINNET IDEA:
 - Validate it meets quality standards
 - If it's generic/noisy (e.g., "check gas price every block"), REJECT it
-- Explain why with examples:
-  ❌ BAD: "Always responds true" (wastes gas every 33 blocks) ❌ BAD: "Generic gas monitor" (noisy, not useful)
-  ❌ BAD: "Simulated data on mainnet" (not real monitoring) ✅ GOOD: "Aave health factor drops below 1.1 for positions >$100k" ✅ GOOD: "Chainlink oracle stale (>1hr) + price deviation >5%" ✅ GOOD: "Governance multisig owner change on critical contract"
+- Show contrast between bad and good approaches:

+  ❌ BAD TRAP PATTERNS:
+  - "Monitor if gas > X" (single condition, constant noise)
+  - "Alert on every large transaction" (no context, spam)
+  - "Track token price changes" (no actionable threshold)

+  ✅ GOOD TRAP PATTERNS:
+  - "Gas spike (>2x avg) + MEV bot activity surge + pending transactions >1000" (3-vector, contextual)
+  - "Large transaction ($10M+) + abnormal recipient pattern + bridge interaction" (3-vector, suspicious activity)
+  - "Token price crash (-20% in 5min) + liquidity drain (>30%) + governance proposal active" (3-vector, coordinated attack signal)

+IF IDEA IS REJECTED:
+Explain: "This trap would trigger too frequently and not provide useful monitoring.
+Let me suggest alternatives that detect actual threats..."
+Then generate 2-3 better alternatives that transform their concept into something infrastructure-grade.

 IF I CHOOSE HOODI TESTNET:
 - Generate 3-5 trap ideas using "Simulated Data Templates"
+- ONLY use CORE DEFI categories (Price/Oracle, Liquidity, Lending, Governance)
+- DO NOT use Advanced categories (MEV, Security, Composability) - Hoodi is a small devnet without mature DeFi infrastructure
 - Still use multivector concepts, but explain upfront:
-  "Since Hoodi testnet lacks reliable external contracts, we'll build traps that simulate monitoring logic using internal state variables.
+  "Since Hoodi testnet lacks reliable external contracts and mature DeFi protocols, we'll build traps that simulate monitoring logic using internal state variables.
 This lets you learn trap mechanics and test your logic before mainnet deployment."

 - Each idea should:
-  * Use internal state variables (e.g., `uint256 public simulatedValue`)
+  * Use internal state variables (e.g., `uint256 public simulatedOraclePrice`)
-  * Have helper functions to change state (e.g., `function updateValue(uint256 _new) external`)
+  * Have helper functions to change state (e.g., `function updatePrices(uint256 _oracle, uint256 _dex) external`)
-  * Implement realistic monitoring logic in shouldRespond()
+  * Implement realistic monitoring logic in shouldRespond() with flexible thresholds (ANY 2 of 3 for 3-vector)
   * Be educational but follow best practices

-TESTNET EXAMPLES:
+TESTNET IDEA GENERATION:
+- Create ideas that TEACH concepts users will use on mainnet
+- Vary the monitoring patterns: price deviations, liquidity changes, threshold breaches, time-based conditions
+- Keep them simple enough for learning but sophisticated enough to be instructive
+- Use the randomization technique (timestamp + random number) to ensure variety

+EXAMPLES OF VARIETY (generate different ideas like these, don't copy exactly):
-- "Simulated Price Deviation Monitor" (2-vector: price deviation + volume threshold)
+- "Simulated Multi-Oracle Price Consensus" (compares 3 price sources, triggers if 2 disagree with 1)
-- "Simulated Liquidity Drain Detector" (3-vector: liquidity drop + time window + event count)
+- "Simulated Liquidity Drain Cascade" (monitors pool reserves + LP supply, triggers if ANY 2 conditions met)
+- "Simulated Health Factor Deterioration" (tracks user positions + collateral ratios + utilization)
+- "Simulated Governance Proposal Risk" (monitors proposal creation + voting power + treasury exposure)

 Present ideas in this format:
 1. [Trap Name] ([X]-vector)
    Monitors: [Condition 1] + [Condition 2] + [Condition 3...]
-   Triggers when: [Specific logic]
-   Why valuable: [Brief explanation]
-   Data sources: [Contracts/interfaces OR "Simulated" for testnet]
+   Triggers when: [For 2-vector: "Both conditions met" | For 3+: "ANY 2 of 3" or "ANY 3 of 4", etc.]
+   Why valuable: [Brief explanation of threat detected] Data sources: [Specific contracts/interfaces OR "Simulated internal state" for testnet] Trigger threshold: [2-vector: "Both (2/2)" | 3-vector: "Any 2 or all 3 (≥2/3)" | etc.]

+INTERNAL CREATIVITY CHECK (before presenting ideas):
+Ask yourself:
+- "Would these ideas surprise an experienced DeFi developer?"
+- "Am I mixing unusual category combinations?"
+- "Have I used the randomization technique to ensure variety?"
+- "Have I avoided repeating obvious patterns?"
+If not, regenerate with more creativity.

 Wait for me to choose one, then confirm naming convention.